tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 .loud Comments should be highlighted, not hidden away.

 Use bold colors, draw attention to them.
 Don’t shy away.
-If somebody took time to tell you something, you might want to read it.
+If somebody took time to tell you something, then you want to read it.

 # Two types of comments

-Another secret nobody is talking about, is that there are two types of comment:
+Another secret nobody is talking about, is that there are two types of comments:

 1. Explanations
-2. Temporarily disabled code
+2. Disabled code

 Most languages don’t distinguish between those, so there’s not much you can do syntax-wise.
 Sometimes there’s a convention (e.g. `--` vs `/* */` in SQL), then use it!

 Here’s a real example from Clojure codebase that makes perfect use of two types of comments:

 two_types_of_comments.webp
+Disabled code is gray, explanation is bright yellow

 # Light or dark?

-Per statistics, 70% of developers prefer dark schemes.
-Not me, so that question always puzzled me.
+Per statistics, 70% of developers prefer dark themes.
+Being in the other 30%, that question always puzzled me.
 Why?

 And I think I have an answer.
-Here’s a typical dark scheme:
+Here’s a typical dark theme:

 vscode_default_dark@2x.webp